Derbyshire PEEL 2016

-Derbyshire is an economically, culturally and ethnically diverse county, with a population over 1 million where 8% are from a black and minority ethnic background.
+Derbyshire is an economically, culturally and ethnically diverse county, with a population over 1 million where 8% are from black and minority ethnic backgrounds.
 The county ranges from the vibrant city of Derby to former mining communities and the moorlands of the Peak District National Park that attracts 10 million visitors each year.

 Derby is a manufacturing base for worldwide brands and a centre for technology and innovation that attracts higher education establishments increasing the local population with 35,000 students.

 Policing is becoming more complex, with threats from fraud, paedophilia, cyber-crime, organised crime and terrorism.
 Protecting the vulnerable is a key aim and includes those suffering child sexual abuse and domestic abuse (17,413 domestic incidents in 2015/16).

 To deliver the police and crime commissioner’s priorities and provide a high quality policing service, the force works closely with partner agencies and collaborates with other regional forces.
 2016 saw a newly built joint headquarters with the fire service that provides a more efficient and joined up service for our communities.
 We are committed to local policing through neighbourhood policing teams and strong community safety partnerships.

 In 2015/16 the force dealt with 304,409 incidents resulting in 53,007 crimes – a 2.9% rise on the previous year, against a 8.0% rise nationally.
 Recorded crime in Derbyshire has reduced by 50% over the last ten years.